HuniDev/subarashi.tv/README.md

-Anime viewing site built with React and Next.js
+Anime viewing site built with React, Next.js, and Chakra-UI